asyncapi/parser-js/README.md

 ## Custom schema parsers

 AsyncAPI doesn't enforce one schema format.
-We can have payload of your messages described with OpenAPI (3.0.0), Avro, etc. This parser by default parses only [AsyncAPI Schema Format](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md#schemaObject) (superset of JSON Schema Format).
+The payload of the messages can be described with OpenAPI (3.0.0), Avro, etc. This parser by default parses only [AsyncAPI Schema Format](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md#schemaObject) (superset of JSON Schema Format).
 We can extend it by creating a custom parser and registering it within the parser:

 1. Create custom parser module that exports three functions: